Discover How National Grid Handles Your Energy Delivery and Learn How to Navigate Your Electric and Gas Options

 Clearview Energy: Clearview Energy rounds out the top five because of its combination of competitive rates, customer-first billing practices, and flexible contract terms.
 The company offers both traditional and renewable plans that fit different household needs.
 Their online account tools make it easy to track energy use and manage billing preferences, which adds an extra level of convenience for busy families.

-Things to Consider When Picking a REP
+Things to Consider When Picking a Retail Provider

 - Rate type (fixed vs. variable)